adelphi-ed-tech/au-courses/content/design-lab.md

 We will begin working on the vests during our first Saturday session, but you will need to spend time outside of class to complete the project.

+Your vest will be evaluated on:

+- the quality of your craft
+- the innovations found in your design (don't just copy something your found online)
+- the demonstration your ability with the tools of the maker lab:
+  - microcomputer
+  - circuits
+  - 3D design and printing

 ### Scratch Story Game (15 pts)
 (TBD)